musejs/scenic-route/README.md

 This router borrows heavily from Laravel's [router](http://laravel.com/docs/5.1/routing), in that it implements a very similar API.

-This is not, however, a direct port.
-Besides the obvious difference that one is in PHP and the other is in node.js, scenic-route's implementation logic is its own, and adheres to the conventions found in other musejs components.

-One musejs convention found here is the concept of drivers.
+As in other musejs components, this router employs the concept of "drivers" to promote flexibility.
+In this case, drivers control how actions are routed to, given a URL.
 Scenic-route ships with two: HttpDriver and ExpressDriver.
 HttpDriver is the default, and it is *fast*.
 Its tree-based structure is approximately 15% faster than Express.js, while accommodating for almost every use-case of Express.